jalieven/lysis/README.md

 Then the selectors: ['one.two.*.three', 'one.four'] yield ['right here'] and ['here'] as matchValues respectively.

 - `mapErrorFunction` - function that maps the error when a validation error has been encountered.
-The signature of this function is: mapErrorFunction(match, tip) where 'match' has the following structure (in case of selector 'one.two.*.three'):
+The signature of this function is: mapErrorFunction(match, tip) where 'match' has the following structure when the validate is uses (in case of selector 'one.two.*.three'):

 ```Json
 {